 If there is more than one rule with the id specified by the ruleId property (§3.18.3), and if the run object (§3.11) in which this result occurs contains a resources.rules property (§3.11.14, §3.29.3), then the result object SHALL contain a property named ruleKey whose value is a string that matches one of the property names in the resources.rules object.

-The value of the ruleId property on this result object SHALL match the id property (§3.30.3) of the rule object (§3.29) identified by ruleKey.
+The ruleId property on this result object SHALL equal the id property (§3.30.3) of the rule object (§3.29) identified by ruleKey.

 EXAMPLE: In this example, there is more than one rule with id CA1711.
 When the log includes a result with that rule id, it provides a value for ruleKey to specify which of the rules with that id is meant.